-How Much Is Seventy Percent Off?
+How Much Is 70 Percent Off?
 (Calculating Percentages in Your Head)

 Seventy percent off is almost always a bargain if you're shopping.
 But it's good to know how to calculate percentages in your head (or even on paper) so you'll know for sure if you're getting a good deal.
 And if you're taking an important math test, well, you really need to know how to work with percentages.

-In this article, you'll learn how to calculate percentages, including seventy percent off, and a few more math tricks you can do in your head.
-You'll also find out where you can learn more about math so the next time you come across a sale or a percentage problem you'll be able to amaze your friends (and yourself) by figuring out the solution, calculating percentages faster than a speeding shopping cart on your own, in your head.
+In this article, you'll learn how to calculate percentages, including 70% off, and you'll discover a few more math tricks you can do in your head.
+So, the next time you come across a sale or a percentage problem, you'll be able to amaze your friends (and yourself) by figuring out the solution—calculating percentages in your head faster than a speeding shopping cart.

-No matter what your age, if you have a working knowledge of basic math you can learn math tricks and shortcuts to make calculating percentages and doing other mental math easy.
+No matter what your age is, if you have a working knowledge of basic math, you can learn math tricks and shortcuts to make calculating percentages and doing other mental math easy.

 What is a percent, anyway?